johnnietse/cloth-try-on/README.md

 - **Real-time Interaction**: Instant responses to style-related queries

 4. **Social Sharing Features**
-- **Instagram Integration**: Direct sharing to Instagram with automatic caption generation
+- **Instagram Integration**: Direct sharing to Instagram with automatic caption generation through interacting with the built-in chatbot (for this step, we will use ChatGPT OpenAI for prompt generation in order to ask the built-in chatbot specific questions.)
 - **Download Options**: Enhanced download functionality with proper file naming
 - **Sharing Guide**: Fallback instructions for when direct sharing isn't available